9 FAM 504.3

 d.
 (U) Relationship to Post's Workload Capacity: The report must include all applicants who have become documentarily completed in that monthly period by priority date, irrespective of the post's capability to process that number of cases.
 If the total exceeds the post's capacity to interview (and issue if appropriate), post must notify the Visa Office (NVC and CA/VO/DO/I) by cable or e-mail of its capacity for any month in which such a capacity limitation is applicable, together with the reason(s) for the limitation.
 (See 9 FAM 504.3-2(D) below.)

 e.
-(U) Duplicative Reporting to be Avoided: The Department records reported demand for which visa numbers are not immediately available (oversubscribed categories), or which is in excess of the post's stated capacity, for consideration for later allotments.
+(U) Duplicative Reporting to be Avoided: The Department records reported demand for which visa numbers are not immediately available (oversubscribed categories), for consideration for later allotments.
 The post should not repeat previously reported pending demand in subsequent reports.

 f.
 (U) Aliens Entitled to Two or More Classifications: If a documentarily completed applicant is entitled to two or more classifications, post should report the applicant under the classification which will allow the most expeditious processing or report the applicant under both categories.